-Guess what?!
-San Diego Restaurant Week starts this Sunday, September 25 through October 2, 2016!
-I love restaurant week because it is a great way to try out a restaurant and all they have to offer at a reduced rate.
-Most spots offer lunch deals for $10-$20 or dinner for $20-$50 depending on the location.
-We got a sneak peak of a super tasty meal at Coasterra last night.
+We got a sneak peak of a super tasty meal at Coasterra during San Diego Restaurant Week.
 Their dinner option is $40 for 3 courses and it is well worth it.
 Coasterra also happens to have one of the best views in San Diego.
 I really can’t think of another spot that beats it.

 I heard from my trusty sources that their guacamole is delicious so we ordered that on top of the restaurant week menu.
 You can’t go wrong with their guacamole.
 It is prepared by their “Guacamigo” who makes the guacamole table side.
 A lot of their ingredients are sourced from Suzie’s Farm in San Diego.
 The guacamole has lime, tomato, cilantro, red onion, salt and cotija cheese.
 So yum!
 That drink above is called Deb’s Coconut Margarita and you have to try it.
 It is full of coconut flavor and is perfect for an afternoon sunset.